Isi-17/Python-RAT/README.md

-# **Python RAT - Remote Administration Tool**
+# **Python RAT - Remote Access Tool**

-This project is an advanced Remote Administration Tool (RAT) for Windows systems, written in Python.
+This project is an advanced Remote Access Tool (RAT) for Windows systems, written in Python.
 It has been modified and improved from an original repository with several additional features.

 ## **Target Systems**